East Woods School: Academics

-Languages offered by the school include French and Spanish.
+Languages offered by the school include Spanish.

 Admissions

 The school charges a tuition ($4,800-$25,100) depending on grade, though financial aid of up to 60% of tuition is available.
 Most students are given an admission exam to determine level.
 East Woods School states that it does not discriminate against anyone by race, religion, or ethnicity.

 Athletics

 Interscholastic sports involve fourth through eighth grade students.
-The students' choices are between soccer, cross-country, basketball, baseball, softball and lacrosse.
+The students' choices are between soccer, basketball, baseball, and softball.

 Library

 The Rousmaniere Library is the center of many academic, curricular and community-related activities for East Woods School.
 The facility contains approximately 20,000 volumes, including an extensive reference collection, which is supplemented with online databases.
 The library includes an area with networked computers and a SmartBoard to provide an interactive learning environment.
 The library hosts both the Early Childhood Program and space for students to conduct research for their independent study projects.